Sebanthalas/Codes_examples/README.md

-This folder contains the solution to the screen questions for the Picovoice job application Deep Learning Researcher.
+This folder contains the solution to the screen questions for the [private company] job application Deep Learning Researcher.

 All the files  should run locally.
 The first step is to download the .zip file and try to run it.